 great for a number of reasons – and can really help sales.
 In this context, they provide independent third-party verification of the business (or at least the perception of) – which is one of the reasons why review websites play such an important role nowadays

 to demonstrate that the business has a real physical presence – even if the business is an online business, visitors want to know that it exists in the real world and that worse comes to worst they have somewhere to go, the use of a landline telephone number is recommended for the same reason (note for limited companies in the UK, it is a legal requirement to provide the registered address of the business).

 Social media is also hugely beneficial for validation/hygiene - as it gives a potential customer third-party insight into the business.

 Often overlooked by many businesses is that a website has the legal equivalence of any other marketing material that a business may generate.
 As such there are legal requirements for content – especially if the business is a limited company – which should be on a business’s website.

 visitors (and search engines for that matter) are looking for relevant and appropriate content.
 Give it to them.
-Unless you have stylistic, editorial or structural reasons not to, give your visitors some added value content – in some cases there is no need – but for many others you can distinguish yourself from all those that can’t be bothered by going the extra mile.
-Examples of giving include:
+Unless you have stylistic, editorial, or structural reasons not to, give your visitors some added value content – in some cases, there is no need – but for many others, you can distinguish yourself from all those that can’t be bothered by going the extra mile.
+Examples of adding value include:

 how to use the product or service in question (for example supermarket chains distribute recipes)